Siapran/parens-8/README.md

 ```
 this is [what luchak does in rp8](https://github.com/luchak/rp8/blob/main/src/rp8.p8#L19) (using a different pico-8 lisp). use whatever makes the pill easier to swallow.

+there's a [code highlighter](./misc/highlight.lua).
+I might make a parens-8 code editor in pico-8 with tools for saving to ROM and such? who knows. it's there. you can try it.

 ## acknowledgements

 * Peter Norvig's [tutorial](https://norvig.com/lispy.html) got me started with parens-8 v0 and v1.